lab596/civiform/Technical-contributions.md

 # Getting started

-To set up your environment and learn how to run a local server and run tests, see [Getting started](https://github.com/seattle-uat/civiform/wiki/Getting-started).
+To set up your environment and learn how to run a local CiviForm server and run tests, see [Getting started](https://github.com/seattle-uat/civiform/wiki/Getting-started).

 # Issue tracking